-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 In a freewheeling meeting with lawmakers on efforts to curtail gun violence, President Trump appeared to throw his support behind a number of conflicting measures, including some that are opposed by the powerful gun lobby.

+Conservatives and allies of the president were angered by such signals on Wednesday, while others have begun to sound the alarm that Trump is continuing to demonstrate an unfamiliarity with basic policy proposals and a misunderstanding of the legislative process.

-During the gathering at the White House of both GOP and Democratic lawmakers, the president showed an openness to expanding background checks, possibly raising the age to purchase AR-15 rifles and also overriding due process, if necessary, in order to take guns away from mentally ill people or those who had been red-flagged as potential dangers, as the admitted shooter in Parkland, Fla., two weeks ago had been.
+During the gathering at the White House of both GOP and Democratic lawmakers, the president showed an openness to expanding background checks, possibly raising the age to purchase AR-15 rifles and also overriding due process, if necessary, to take guns away from mentally ill people or those who have been red-flagged as potential dangers, as the admitted shooter in Parkland, Fla., two weeks ago had been.

-Trump bluntly told GOP lawmakers that any effort to include a concealed carry reciprocity measure with a gun bill would effective sink its changes — which is due to firm opposition from Senate Democrats.
-But there were other moments where the president showed a naivite of the lawmaking process, suggesting that it would be easy to get 60 votes for a bill to pass the Senate, suggesting merging some incompatible ideas and chiding lawmakers for being too beholden to the National Rifle Association — a group from which he's enjoyed broad support and remains particularly chummy with its leaders.
+Trump bluntly told GOP lawmakers that any effort to include a concealed-carry reciprocity measure with a gun bill would effectively sink its chances — which is because of firm opposition from Senate Democrats.
+But there were other moments where the president showed a naiveté of the lawmaking process, claiming that it would be easy to get 60 votes for a bill to pass the Senate, suggesting merging some incompatible ideas and chiding lawmakers for being too beholden to the National Rifle Association — a group from which he has enjoyed broad support and with whose leaders he remains particularly chummy.

+The fallout from the meeting already has one pro-Trump news website turning on the president.

+"Trump the Gun Grabber: Cedes Dems' Wish List— Bump Stocks, Buying Age, 'Assault Weapons,' Background Checks..." was the headline on Breitbart News afterward.

 Senate Majority Whip John Cornyn, R-Texas, told reporters the White House meeting did little to advance the debate in Congress over legislation aimed at curbing gun violence.

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.